US STOCKS-Wall Street sinks to 1-month low on trade, growth fears

 The defensive real estate, utilities, and consumer staples sectors were the only S&P sectors trading higher.

-The second-quarter earnings season is in full swing, with about 74% of the 380 S&P 500 companies that have reported so far beating profit estimates, according to Refinitiv data.
+The second-quarter earnings season is in full swing, with 74.4% of the 355 S&P 500 companies that have reported so far beating profit estimates, according to Refinitiv data.

-Declining issues outnumbered advancers for a 2.01-to-1 ratio on the NYSE and for a 2.39-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 2.51-to-1 ratio on the NYSE and for a 2.96-to-1 ratio on the Nasdaq.

-The S&P index recorded nine new 52-week highs and 10 new lows, while the Nasdaq recorded 14 new highs and 157 new lows.
+The S&P index recorded eight new 52-week highs and 10 new lows, while the Nasdaq recorded 12 new highs and 144 new lows.
 (Reporting by Amy Caren Daniel in Bengaluru; Editing by Anil D’Silva and Arun Koyyur)